cetz-package/cetz/src/util.typ

 ///
 /// - a (vector): Start point
 /// - b (vector): End point
-/// -> vector Cormal direction
+/// -> vector
 #let line-normal(a, b) = {
   let v = vector.norm(vector.sub(b, a))
   return (0 - v.at(1), v.at(0), v.at(2, default: 0))
 }

-/// Get the arc-len of a circle or arc
+/// Calculates the arc-length of a circle or arc
 ///
 /// - radius (float): Circle or arc radius
-/// - start (angle): Start angle
-/// - stop (angle): Stop angle
+/// - angle (angle): The angle of the arc.
-/// -> float Arc length
+/// -> float
 #let circle-arclen(radius, angle: 360deg) = {
   calc.abs(angle / 360deg * 2 * calc.pi)
 }